adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

     Figure 2: Structure of the Jacobian of a tiny convolutional layer.
 </div>

+*TODO: replace with identity function on arrays as a simpler example?*

 <!-- TODO: Maybe the identity function is a simpler example? -->
 As a motivating example against **materialized Jacobians**, let's take a look at a tiny convolutional layer.